 1. Use the Right Keyword to Get the Right Result

-First, think about what you want to find.
-What are the most important words that describe what you’re looking for?
-Those are the words you should use in your search.
-For example, if you’re looking for a new car, some good keywords to use might be ‘cars‘, ‘new cars‘, or ‘car dealers‘.
-Also, avoid using question words, prepositions, articles, auxiliary verbs, marks of punctuation, etc., in your keywords.
-For example, using ‘windows keyboard shortcuts pdf‘ is better than using ‘download the pdf file of keyboard shortcuts for windows‘.
+For example, if you’re looking for a new car, some good keywords might be ‘cars‘, ‘new cars‘, or ‘car dealers‘.
+Also, avoid using question words, prepositions, articles, auxiliary verbs, punctuation, etc., in your keywords.
+For example, using ‘windows keyboard shortcuts pdf‘ is better than ‘download the pdf file of keyboard shortcuts for windows‘.

-If you’re not sure which keywords to use, try different ones and see what results you get.
-You can also try using Google’s Suggested Searches to get ideas for other keywords to try.
-If you still don’t find what you’re looking for, try rephrasing your query or using different keywords.
+You can also try using Google’s Suggested Searches to get ideas for other keywords.
+If you still don’t find what you want, try rephrasing your query or using different keywords.

 2. Search for an Exact Phrase or Word